Do Brain Games Actually Improve Focus? What the Research Says

 Children and adolescents: Some working memory training studies in children have shown modest improvements in attention-related tasks, suggesting more plasticity in younger brains.

-Engagement as a gateway: The more important effect of brain games for healthy adults may be indirect — they make it enjoyable to spend time in a state of focused mental engagement, which has value regardless of transfer effects.
+Engagement as a gateway: The more important effect of brain games for healthy adults may be indirect.
+They make it enjoyable to spend time in a state of focused mental engagement, which has value regardless of transfer effects.

 The Honest Summary